pavankumarallu/youtube-downloder/README.md

 # youtube-downloder
-Download videos from You tube
+Download videos from You tube,
 Requirements:
-Django
+1.Django
-pytube
+2.pytube